-In his presentation, Alan Harris informed the Board that:
+In the following presentation, Alan Harris informed the Board of the following;

-- He had worked with around one hundred local authorities across the country. - He emphasised the impact generational differences would have on our high streets. - He advised that local authorities and local businesses needed to think about what is unique about their town. - He highlighted the Grimsey Review as evidencing the need for a focus on place.
+- He informed the Board that he had worked with around one hundred local authorities across the country. - He emphasised the impact generational differences would have on our high streets. - He advised that local authorities and local businesses needed to think about what is unique about their town. - He highlighted the Grimsey Review as evidencing the need for a focus on place. - The need for more people working in town centres and more agile co-working spaces. - He advised local authorities put together a plan and know their targets. - Regarding how local authorities can best control change need to build relationships with local businesses etc. - Consider different perceptions and change perceptions.

-- There was a need for more people working in town centres and more agile co-working spaces. - He advised that local authorities put together a plan and know their targets. - Regarding how local authorities can best control change, there was a need to build relationships with local businesses etc. - Local authorities consider different perceptions and change perceptions.
+In the discussion that followed, the following points were raised:

-In the discussion that followed,:
+• Alan highlighted that it would be important for Councillors to communicate the need to be less focused on retail in high streets going forwards.

-- Alan highlighted that it would be important for Councillors to communicate the need to be less focused on retail in high streets going forwards. - Concerns were raised as to the collapse of town centres in regions' secondary towns. - The work done in Blackpool's city centre was raised as a prominent example of high street regeneration. - A view was expressed that a review of parking charges could help fund struggling high streets. - A view was expressed it would be helpful to ascertain if there is a difference for town centres reliant on more independents.
+- Concerns were raised as to the collapse of town centres in regions secondary towns. - The work done in Blackpool's city centre was raised as a prominent example of high street regeneration. - A view was expressed that a review of parking charges could help fund struggling high streets. - A view was expressed it would be helpful to ascertain if there is a difference for town centres reliant on more independents.